Tryzen-0/awesome-sm64/base-game-forks.md

-# Full game forks
+# Base game forks
-This is a list of full game forks related to Super Mario 64 Decomp
+This is a list of base forks related to Super Mario 64 Decomp
 ## Decomp
 - [**n64decomp/sm64**](https://github.com/n64decomp/sm64)<br>
   A Super Mario 64 decompilation, brought to you by a bunch of clever folks.